 Also an avid gardener, Elaine provides consultations, classes and customized workshops on using Feng Shui in home and garden, business, educational and healing settings.
 The mother of adult identical twin sons and the grandmother of two adorable grandsons, Elaine lives in Plymouth, MN, with her husband, Marc, and tuxedo cat, Dunkel.

 The Legacy of Edith Davis

-Davis also started the Minnesota Institute of Acupuncture and Herbal Studies, which merged with Northwestern Health Sciences University in 1999 to become the College of Acupuncture and Oriental Medicine.
-The college has earned national accreditation and the ability to award master's degrees.
+Davis also started the Minnesota Institute of Acupuncture and Herbal Studies, which merged with Northwestern Health Sciences University in 1999 to become the Acupuncture and Chinese Medicine program in the College of Health and Wellness.
+The program has earned national accreditation and the ability to award master's degrees.

-Her legacy at Northwestern lives on with the Edith Davis Seminar Series and the clinic that bears her name – The Edith Davis Teaching Clinic.
+Her legacy at Northwestern will live on in the dispensary that bears her name – the Edith Davis Herbal Dispensary.